Jacksonmwirigi/datascienceLessons/README.md

-# Data Science Lessons at Modcom Institute.
-# For the Coourse: Python Data Science and Machine Learning.
+# Python, Data Science and Machine Learning Course.
-## This project includes all the concepts covered in python, data analysis and visualization.
+### This project includes all the concepts covered in python and data science class:
+1. Python variables and data types.
+2. Python Functions and Classes.
+3. Data Cleaning using Pandas
+4. Data Visualisation using matplotlib.

+### *This is among the courses offered at Modcom Institute, KE.*
 <https://modcom.co.ke/>